-• Survey of 236 companies shows that organisations feel ready to compete in the evolving energy landscape; but action doesn't match perception • Lack of integrated energy and sustainability planning and execution, and data management create barriers
+Survey of 236 companies shows that organizations feel ready to compete in the evolving energy landscape; but action doesn’t match perception.

-London (UK), January 25, 2018 - While global business leaders are gathering at the World Economic Forum Annual Meeting in Davos this week to talk about energy and environmental challenges, a new study released today by Schneider Electric, the leader in the digital transformation of energy and carbon management, and automation, reveals that most organisations feel prepared for a decentralised, decarbonised and digitised future, but many are not taking the necessary steps to integrate and advance their energy and sustainability programs.
+While global business leaders were gathering at the World Economic Forum Annual Meeting in Davos last week to talk about energy and environmental challenges, a new study released by Schneider Electric, the leader in the digital transformation of energy and carbon management, and automation, reveals that most organizations feel prepared for a decentralized, decarbonized and digitized future, but many are not taking the necessary steps to integrate and advance their energy and sustainability programs.

 This false sense of security can be attributed to the finding that most companies still take fairly conventional approaches to energy management and climate action.
 And the gaps in innovation are further complicated by limited coordination between procurement, operations and sustainability departments, as well as inefficient data collection and sharing.